 Imagine you have worked on a shape in PowerPoint by applying effects, animation, and a fill.
 Later you realize that you used a wrong shape, or perhaps the client wants you to change the shape but retain all the effects, animations, and fills!
-You may want to delete and start over again, and that is a long drawn process -- but you don't have to do that for you can change any existing shape to another by using these steps in PowerPoint 2010:
+You may want to delete and start over again, and that is a long drawn process.
+However, you don't have to do that for you can change any existing shape to another by using these steps in PowerPoint 2010 for Windows:

 - Select the shape which you want to change (see Figure 1).